The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Bryon Haskin.
 Perf.
 Gene Barry, Ann Robinson, Les Tremayne, Robert Cornthwaite.
 Paramount, 1953.
 Based on the novel by H. G. Wells.

 Synopsis: Martians invade Earth!
-Sylvia Van Buren (Robinson), who teaches library science courses, teams up with the hero-scientist (Barry) in order to defeat the aliens.
+Sylvia Van Buren (Ann Robinson), who teaches library science courses, teams up with the hero-scientist (Gene Barry) in order to defeat the aliens.

 Role Call: Ann Robinson as Sylvia Van Buren—Liberated Librarian (female)